 Workflow Processes & Tracking.
-This program includes several initiatives that address gaps between current state and standard industry methods, practices, and processes to manage, track, and report progress on the performance of work in the field.
+This program includes several initiatives that address gaps between current state and standard industry methods, practices, and processes to manage, track, and report progress on the performance of field work.
 Specific areas include:

-- Establishing proper and safe maintenance regimens (preventive, planned and unplanned corrective, and emergency repairs) - Adherence to design, maintenance, and construction standards, - Implementing proper inspection and testing procedures, - KPIs / Metric performance management with a focus on measuring and driving improvements in work quality, effectiveness, and efficiency, and - Implementing technologies to reduce cycle time in identifying and remediating any performance anomalies while concurrently supporting the AM function.
+- Establishing proper and safe maintenance regimens (preventive, planned and unplanned corrective, and emergency repairs) - Adhering to design, maintenance and construction standards - Implementing proper assessment and testing procedures - Implementing KPI / metric performance management with a focus on measuring and driving improvements in work quality, effectiveness and efficiency - Implementing technologies to reduce cycle time in identifying and remediating any performance anomalies while concurrently supporting the AM function.